Andrew Toney: Professional career

-Philadelphia 76ers (1980–1988)
+Philadelphia 76ers (1980 to 1985)

-Toney was drafted by the 76ers out of Southwestern Louisiana with the eighth pick of the 1980 NBA draft.
+Toney was drafted by the Philadelphia 76ers out of Southwestern Louisiana with the eighth pick of the 1980 NBA draft.
 On arriving in Philadelphia, future Hall of Famer Julius Erving took Toney under his wing.

-As a rookie, he averaged 12.9 points per game, had a .495 field goal percentage and was seventh in rookie of the year voting.
-He was the team's third guard, but joined the starting lineup after guard Lionel Hollins was injured in a fight with Wayne "Tree" Rollins.
+As a rookie (1980–81), Toney averaged 12.9 points and 3.6 assists per game in only 23.6 minutes per game.
+Toney had a .495 field goal percentage and was seventh in rookie of the year voting.
+In early November, only 12 games into the season, starting shooting guard Doug Collins suffered a recurrent stress fracture in his foot (and would never play again in the NBA).
+The same condition would end Toney's career eight years later.

+Toney then became the starter at shooting guard as a rookie, starting in 57 games that year playing next to point guard Maurice Cheeks (with Lionel Hollins also playing significant amounts of time at guard that season).
+Toney averaged 23 minutes, 12.5 points, and six assists per game in the 76ers two-game sweep of the Indiana Pacers in the first round of the 1981 NBA playoffs.
+In the 76ers seven-game series win over the Milwaukee Bucks in the 1981 Eastern Conference semifinals, he only averaged 18.7 minutes per game, while Hollins played 30.3 minutes per game.

-His vaunted play against the Boston Celtics began in his rookie season.
-In a late 1981 regular season game he had 35 points against the Celtics.
-In the first game of the Eastern Conference finals between the 76ers and the Celtics, he had 26 points, and then 35 points in Game 2—both of which were played in Boston.
+Toney's vaunted play against the Boston Celtics began in his rookie season.
+In the final regular season game of 1981, Toney came off the bench against the Celtics to play 33 minutes and score 35 points.
+In the first game of the 1981 Eastern Conference finals between the 76ers and the Celtics, he had 26 points.
+After that game, Dick Weiss of the Philadelphia Daily News referred to Toney taking over Lloyd Free's role as the "Boston strangler".
+Toney then scored 35 points in Game 2; both of which games were played in Boston.
 The Sixers were up 3–1 in the series, but the Celtics held Toney to only 17 points in the final two games and took the series.
+Overall in the series against the Celtics, Toney averaged 19.1 points, 3.7 rebounds, and three assists per game in only 25.6 minutes per game.